jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 about completely redoing things you have already done.
 And the net effect is you are not moving forward in any significant way.

-Now if you start by focusing on simplicity, why cannot you go as fast as possible right at the beginning?
-Right, because some tools that are simple are actually as easy to use as some tools that are not.
+Now if you start by focusing on simplicity, why can't you go as fast as possible right at the beginning?
+Because some tools that are simple are actually as easy to use as some tools that are not.
 Why cannot you go as fast then?

 [Audience response: You have to think.]